Rule items

 This is, in order to perform the rule action, the criteria need to be evaluated first and return True (i.e., fulfill the required value or state).

-7. Once the criteria is set, click on the Add button below and set an action.
+5. Once the criteria is set, click on the Add button below and set an actions.

 Pay attention to the Warnings column of the Rules section as it may offer detailed information regarding issues encountered while running the rules.